Abiotic Factor

 • Traps remain an effective strategy (especially against security robots) for a really long time

-• There’s some really cool objects to make in the game, but it can take a really long time to get there.
-For example, I just got the thing that auto-deposits thing you put in it to nearby storage, and I've played 30 hours
+• There’s some really cool objects to make in the game, but it can take a long time to get there.
+For example, it took 30 hours to unlock the thing that auto-sorts items into nearby chests

 Cons